Animal field guide

 - The diet of grasses, clover, leaves, crops, and garden plants shows how the animal turns available resources into the energy needed for its distinctive way of living.

-Habitat: Fields, woodland edges, roadsides, gardens, and deep burrow systems fit Hibernating Groundhog because Winter Budget needs the exact setting where hibernation can work.
+Habitat: Native range keys: north_america.
+Fields, woodland edges, roadsides, gardens, and deep burrow systems fit Hibernating Groundhog because Winter Budget needs the exact setting where hibernation can work.
 The habitat supplies food, cover, and repeated cues, so the animal’s lesson feels rooted in place rather than pasted onto it.

-Native range: Fields, woodland edges, roadsides, gardens, and deep burrow systems fit Hibernating Groundhog because Winter Budget needs the exact setting where hibernation can work.
+Native range: Native range keys: north_america.
+Fields, woodland edges, roadsides, gardens, and deep burrow systems fit Hibernating Groundhog because Winter Budget needs the exact setting where hibernation can work.
 The habitat supplies food, cover, and repeated cues, so the animal’s lesson feels rooted in place rather than pasted onto it.

-To find Groundhog in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside fields, woodland edges, roadsides, gardens, and deep burrow systems fit Hibernating Groundhog because Winter Budget needs the exact setting where hibernation can work.
+To find Groundhogs in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
+You usually do better by working one good piece of habitat inside native range keys: north_america.
+Fields, woodland edges, roadsides, gardens, and deep burrow systems fit Hibernating Groundhog because Winter Budget needs the exact setting where hibernation can work.
 The habitat supplies food, cover, and repeated cues, so the animal’s lesson feels rooted in place rather than pasted onto it. than by covering too much ground.

 - Forest edge, canopy gaps, fruiting trees, or shaded trails where cover and food meet